cwant/jobservant/README.md

 This package submits and monitors the progress of jobs on HPC clusters.

-Expanded documentation coming soon, but currently there are three main classes: `jobservant.cluster_account.ClusterAccount`, `jobservant.cluster_job.ClusterJob`, and `jobservant.jupyter.job_progress.JobProgress`.
+Expanded documentation coming soon, but currently there are three main classes: `jobservant.cluster_account.ClusterAccount`, `jobservant.cluster_job.ClusterJob`, and `jobservant.jupyter.job_display.JobDisplay`.

 ## Demos